 - a.
 Promote an appropriate internal environment and a culture of risk awareness. - b.
 Adapt the strategy to the risks identified. - c.
 Ensure an appropriate degree of independence between the areas responsible for risk management (and their elimination or mitigation) and the area responsible for their control and analysis. - d.
 Identify and evaluate the range of risks that affect the Group, ensuring their correct allocation. - e.
-Ensure the appropriate management of the most relevant risks.
+Ensure the appropriate management of the most relevant risks. - f.

-- f.
 Improve processes and decisions of risk response. - g.
 Provide integrated responses to multiple risks. - h.
 Report and communicate with transparency and in a consistent manner the Group's risks to the entire Organisation. - i.
 Ensure that the Group acts at all times in compliance with current legislation, the Group's internal regulations and the Code of Ethics.

-In 2017, the Internal Risk Control and Analysis Regulations implementing the abovementioned Policy were also updated to ensure the correct and efficient performance of the Risk Control system, by defining the rules, guidelines and criteria to be followed in updating Risk Maps within the Group, so that the latter is completely aligned with its global strategy, the leadership model and the culture and values of Meliá Hotels International.
+In order to develop this Policy, the Company also has an internal Control and Risk Analysis Standard whose objective is to ensure the operation of the Risk Control System, establishing the rules, guidelines and criteria that the process of updating the Map of Risks within the Group.
 The Regulations also define the basic responsibilities in risk management of governance bodies and the different areas within the organisation.

-In the area of taxation, Meliá Hotels International has in place a Tax Strategy Policy -which has been updated and published on the corporate website in 2018- as well as the Internal Tax Risk Control and Management Regulations.
+In the area of taxation, Meliá Hotels International has in place a Tax Strategy Policy -which has been approved by the Board of Directors.
+The Fiscal Strategy is governed by the following fundamentals: